daviddwlee84/personal-website/content/en/home/piecework.md

   date_start = "2014-07-01"
   date_end = "2014-10-31"
   description = """
-  I and my collage roommate Tom built a Windows appication to get the machine's sensor values, show them and store them in a database.
+  I and my collage roommate Tom built a Windows application to get the machine's sensor values, show them and store them in a database.
 This project was asked to use Visual Basic.
   """

 +++